If you are attending court you must hire a solicitor or instruct a direct access barrister to progress your case for the desired outcome, right?

 So, what are the differences between and Paralegals and McKenzie Friends.

-Paralegals can be people who assists a law firm or a solicitor in preparing cases for court, or running legal duties within the firm, or they can operate on their own, i.e. not within an existing solicitor practice.
+Paralegals can be people who assists a law firm or a solicitor in preparing cases for court by seeking amicus curiae brief printing services, or running legal duties within the firm, or they can operate on their own, i.e. not within an existing solicitor practice.
 Originally, paralegals were established as legal assistants and have now progressed into a profession in its own right.

 Paralegals can do almost everything a solicitor can do – with the exception of what is known as ‘reserved’ activities.
 These remain the preserve of solicitors.